tscl/tscl/README.md

 The form above is evaluated when this file is interpreted because it:

 * is not indented
-* is fenced with tripple backticks
+* is fenced with triple backticks
 * includes the `tscl` language identifier

 The following illustrates the criteria above, but does not itself meet the criteria and will not be evaluated: